-- The final will be an in-person, closed-book/notes exam.
-It will focus much less on definitions, since its purpose is to assess your ability to apply, examine, and explain our course concepts. - The midterm assessment will be open-book and open-notes, and administered online via Canvas during the week when we're off for fall break (make sure you vote if you can!).
+- The final exam will be an in-person, closed-book/notes exam.
+It will not focus on definitions: its purpose is to assess your ability to apply, examine, and explain our course concepts. - The midterm assessment will be open-book and open-notes, and administered online via Canvas during the week when we're off for fall break (if you are eligible, make sure you vote!).
 This midterm is optional, but very strongly encouraged, as putting in the work on it at this point in the semester will give you two huge advantages on the final exam: - 1.
 It's designed to be a practice test of sorts-it'll ask similar types of questions to those that will be on the final-to help you identify the concepts and question styles that you may need to spend more time on in order to show us your best work on the final.
-If you skip the midterm and then feel blindsided by the final, well... ¬\\(Y)\/ - 2.
-Completing both the midterm and a Midterm Wrapper self-assessment will allow you to replace 20% of your final exam grade (50 points out of the 250 for the final) with your score on the Midterm Wrapper: - The Midterm Wrapper is an assignment that will ask you to compare your own midterm responses to the answer key and write a short assessment of what you did well and what you still need to work on. - Since the Midterm Wrapper will be scored based on the effort you put into your selfassessment (rather than how well you did on the midterm itself), scores tend to be quite high.
-For most of you, replacing 50 points on your final exam with this score will give your final exam grade a boost-though if you end up doing better on the final than on the Midterm Wrapper, we'll keep your full final score out of 250.
-(In other words, completing this assessment cannot lower your final exam score.) - You may complete the midterm and/or the Wrapper at any point after they are made available, but you can only get the points for the Wrapper if you complete it by the deadline (to be announced in class-likely end of the week of Nov.
-1).
+If you skip the midterm and then feel blindsided by the final, well... \(\mathcal{V}\)/\(\mathcal{I}\) - 2.
+Completing both the midterm and a Midterm Wrapper self-assessment will allow you to replace 20% of your final exam grade (50 points out of the 250 for the final) with your score on the Midterm Wrapper: - The Midterm Wrapper is an assignment that will ask you to compare your own midterm responses to the answer key and write a short assessment of what you did well and what you still need to work on. - Since the Midterm Wrapper will be scored based on the effort you put into your self-assessment (rather than how well you did on the midterm itself), scores tend to be quite high.
+For almost everyone, replacing 50 points on your final exam with the Midterm Wrapper score will give your final exam grade a boost-though if you end up doing better on the final than on the Midterm Wrapper, we'll keep your full final score out of 250.
+(In other words, completing this assessment cannot lower your final exam score.) - You may complete the midterm and/or the Wrapper at any point after they are made available (Monday, Nov.
+7), but you can only get the points for the Wrapper if you complete it by the deadline (Friday, Nov.
+11).
+If you have a conflict with the Midterm Wrapper deadline, an extension may be granted only if arranged in advance.